 While the critics traded endless permutations on the words 'slapstick', 'old-fashioned' and 'acquired taste', Miranda built up a devoted word-of-mouth audience able to appreciate her humour without tying themselves up in knots to justify their enjoyment of something seemingly so old-school and uncool.
 (Gilbert 2011)

 These categories – ‘old-school and uncool’ – help to delineate the particular strategies at play in the packaging of Hart’s celebrity persona and her sitcom’s popularity.
-Far from refuting her class identity, Hart deploys it to inform the narrative language and characteristic style of Miranda.
-Despite her many assertions that her character is ‘classless’ or that comedy is not about class, her success is reliant on British responses to upper middle class identity as authoritative, eccentric and endearing (see, for example, Fletcher 2011).
-Hart’s gender is thus understood through its iteration of white upper middle class Englishness.
-Her family background inextricably anchors her to the history of Empire and secures Hart more firmly within the persona that her role as Camilla ‘Chummy’ Fortescue-Cholmondley-Browne in Call the Midwife (BBC, 2012 - ) merely reiterates; a ‘retro’ white middle class persona which entails the aesthetic of a fictional public school.
+Far from refuting her class identity, Hart deploys it to inform the narrative language and style of Miranda.
+Despite her many assertions that her character is ‘classless’ or that comedy is not about class, her success is reliant on responses to British upper-middle-class identity as authoritative, eccentric and endearing (see, for example, Fletcher 2011).
+Hart’s comedy, like her femininity, is thus understood through its iteration of white upper-middle-class Englishness.
+Her family background inextricably anchors her to the history of Empire and secures Hart more firmly within the class identity that her role as Camilla ‘Chummy’ Fortescue-Cholmondley-Browne in Call the Midwife (BBC, 2012 - ) serves to confirm; a ‘retro’ white middle class persona which entails the aesthetic of a fictional public school.
 This is an imaginary England where people speak in RP, quaff (not drink) ginger beer, and believe in fair play.
-It offers a apolitical past-ness that is most explicit in Hart’s use of language, harking back to a fictional upper middle class pre-feminist era which, while framed in terms of an ‘ironic dismissal’ is nevertheless invoked.
+It calls upon a nostalgia that is most evident in Hart’s playful use of language, harking back to a fictional upper middle class pre-feminist era which, while framed in terms of an ‘ironic dismissal’ is nevertheless invoked.
 The repeated ‘Such fun!’ uttered by Miranda’s mother (Patricia Hodge) has become one of the show’s catchphrases.
 This aspect of Miranda fits with neo-traditional femininities evident in other television formats, such as cookery and makeover shows (see Brunsdon 2006, Hollows 2006, Smith 2011).
-Such neo-traditional references are also apparent in the comparisons made by Hart and others about the style of comedy she evokes; most frequently Morecambe and Wise, but also Joyce Grenfell and Hattie Jacques; she is rarely compared to more contemporary comedians, although Jennifer Saunders was allegedly instrumental in helping her break through with her Radio 2 series, Miranda Hart’s Joke Shop (2007-8) which led to the television sitcom (Jonzen 2009).
+Neo-traditional references are also apparent in the comparisons made by Hart and others about the style of comedy she evokes; most frequently Morecambe and Wise, but also Joyce Grenfell and Hattie Jacques.
+Hart is rarely compared to more contemporary comedians, although Jennifer Saunders was allegedly instrumental in helping her break through with her Radio 2 series, which led to the television sitcom (Jonzen 2009).